 Your identity is your life.
 Protect yours for as little as 7 cents a day.
 Liberty Mutual realizes that it’s not just your finances that are in jeopardy.
 With the Liberty Mutual Fraud Expense Coverage, which can be added to your home, condo, or renters policy, Liberty Mutual will reimburse expenses and provide a counselor to help you recover the identity you’ve worked a lifetime to build.
 They also provide a year of credit monitoring to help ensure it doesn’t happen again… Learn more.

 Of all your assets, your identity is probably the most important—and the most vulnerable.
 Your identity is needed to help you secure credit, apply for mortgages, and open bank accounts.
 It can also affect the rates you pay for loans and interest rates you’re offered for credit cards.
 If your identity is compromised, the impact can be severe… Learn more.

-Just $2 per pay period for active PEF members or $36 per year for PEF retirees.
+Just $78 per year, or $3 per pay period (26 pay periods) for active PEF members or $6.50 per pension deduction period (12 weeks) for PEF retirees.
 The National Legal Office will provide advice to covered individuals on the Federal laws governing identity theft and will offer covered individuals comprehensive advice on how best to avoid having their identity stolen.
 Details for Active members.
-Details for PEF retiree members.

 12015 Top Consumer Complaints, Federal Trade Commission, March 2016.